KevinSirius/gyang.me/about.md

 Hi!
 My name is Ge Yang and I am a programmer and will always stay student.

-I am currently a Software Development Engineer at Amazon.
+I am AI Engineer at Future Secure AI.
+I build LLM-based platform for enterprises.
+Ex-Amazon.

 Talk to me.
 I like to write stuff.